The easiest way to have power camping or van living is to use a power station with a solar panel.

 How much power is used by everything you plug into the power station is easy to see.

-You know immediately how much power you are using and how long you can use it.
+You know immediately how many watts you are using and how long you can use it.

 That helps you to figure out a way to use less while still getting everything done.